 - Have satisfied all appropriate entry requirements for the proposed degree program, including results of previous study and English language proficiency as per Griffith University's entry requirements.

-- Be commencing and enrolling as a new a full-time student in the Bachelor of Laws (1483 and 1484) or Juris Doctor (5734) program in Trimester 2 2019 at Griffith University.
+- Be commencing and enrolling as a new full-time student in the Bachelor of Laws (1483 and 1484) or Juris Doctor (5734) program in Trimester 2 or 3 2020 at Griffith University.

 What do I include in my application?

 Applicants must provide:

 - A completed scholarship application form by the published closing dates.

 - A certified/attested true copy of academic transcripts and supporting documentation demonstrating strong academic merit.

 Each intake, Griffith International will award scholarships to Canadian students with the highest academic entry scores commencing in a Bachelor of Laws or Juris Doctor program.

 Scholarship is valued at $5,000 in total and is for tuition fees only.
 Two deductions of $2,500 will be applied in the first trimester and second trimester of the program.
 It will be applied by the Griffith University census date of each relevant trimester of the program.